 This has been a problem within SAM Broadcaster since the early days (v2.7.7) even with properly ripped .mp3 files.

-It’s NOT the way your music files are ripped it’s very much a SAM Broadcaster problem.
+It’s NOT the way your music files are ripped/encoded it’s very much a SAM Broadcaster BUG!

 I’d imagine it also does this with the other supported file formats.

 RadioDJ doesn’t tend to have this issue with properly ripped tracks.